sccu/jpath/README.md

-AbstractTreeSelector
+jPath
 =====

-Jpath is - like jQuery - a node selector in tree-like structure.
+jPath is a node selector in json object.

-* You can use it with JSON, XML, YAML or built-in Map and List classes.
+* You can use it with JSON, YAML or built-in Map and List classes.
+You can use it with XML, but don't need to.
 * Do not parse data again.
 It works with parsed tree objects.

 Using with org.json.simple: